 The initial down payment for the new electric vehicle will require $2,000, which will increase the expenses during the first year.
-After the first year, the total payments for the electric car will be slightly lower than the current expenses from employee reimbursements.
-During the fifth year, an additional $600 would be required to purchase new tires for the electric vehicle, however, at this point, only 6 months of payments will be left on the vehicle, so the total expenses, will be further decreased.
+After the first year, the total payments for the electric car will be slightly lower than the current expenses from employee reimbursement.
+During the fifth year, an additional $600 would be required to purchase new tires for the electric vehicle, however, at this point, only 6 months of payments will be left on the vehicle, so the total expenses will be further decreased.
 Moving forward from the sixth year, the savings will be dramatically increased.
-The ten-year cost of operating with employee vehicles will cost about $64,799, compared with the $40,313, it would cost to operate for ten years using the new company-owned electric vehicle; bringing in a total savings of $24,486, over a ten-year period.
+The ten-year cost of operating with employee vehicles will cost about $64,799 compared with the $40,313 it would cost to operate for ten years using the new company-owned electric vehicle; bringing in a total savings of $24,486 over a ten-year period.

-In conclusion, we can see that, although Semplici’s isn’t going to see any short-term profits for making this change, they will start to notice significant profits over the long-term.
-They can also bring in more business, and help the environment, by providing a more environmentally friendly operation.
+In conclusion, we can see that although Semplici’s isn’t going to see any short-term profits for making this change, they will start to notice significant profits over the long-term.
+They also have the opportunity to bring in more business, and help the environment, by providing a more environmentally friendly operation.

 Global warming has been an issue for many years, and is becoming increasingly important, as glaciers are disappearing at record speed, and the Earth starts to suffer other environmental changes.
 The weather has been changing dramatically, storms have been more violent, the summers (and even the winters) have been considerably hotter.
 In January 2012, the state of Wisconsin saw temperatures in the range of 80° F, and, in December 2011, temperatures rose to 60° F, or more.
 Some parts of southern Wisconsin didn’t even see snow fall.
-During June, and July, 2012, southern Wisconsin experienced several days over 100° F; some days reaching 111° F. It’s hard not to trace these changes back to global warming.
+During June and July 2012, southern Wisconsin experienced several days over 100°+ F, some days reaching 111° F. It’s hard not to trace all of these changes back to global warming.

 The use of electric vehicles, instead of gasoline powered vehicles, can decrease carbon emissions, and, probably, help slow down the speed at which the Earth is warming.
-Semplici is just a starting point; if more companies are willing to make an environmental change, we can make a huge impact in the amount of CO2 that is released into the atmosphere.
+Semplici’s is just a starting point, if more companies are willing to make such an environmental change, we can make a huge impact in the amount of CO2 that is released into the atmosphere.
 More individuals also need to step up, and start making a change for the better, by buying more environmentally friendly vehicles.

 However, before any of this can happen on a large scale, several changes will need to be made.
-First, and foremost, more states need to start providing incentives for purchasing electric vehicles.
-Currently, only a few states offer incentives, and tax credits, for buying the Think electric vehicle.
-Secondly, the price of electric vehicles needs to come down, not only to match the current price level of gas powered vehicles, but also, to beat those prices.
-Today, many people are still driving older, and, improperly functioning vehicles, which don’t receive the same gas mileage as newer vehicles, because they are economically unable to purchase newer vehicles.
-Even current gas powered vehicles, fall outside the price range for a lot of people.
+First and foremost, more states need to start providing incentives for purchasing electric vehicles.
+Currently, only a few states offer incentives, and tax credits for buying the Think electric vehicle.
+Secondly, the price of electric vehicles needs to come down considerably, not only to match the current price level of gas-powered vehicles, but also to beat those prices.
+Today, many people are still driving older, and/or improperly functioning vehicles, which don’t receive the same gas mileage as newer vehicles, because they are economically unable to purchase newer vehicles.
+Even current gas-powered vehicles fall far outside of the price range for a lot of people.

-If we want to see more people adopting this new technology, the price must come down, to a point where it’s economically feasible for someone-even low income individuals and households-to purchase them.
-These price changes should, ultimately, be made at the manufacturing level, and not at the governmental level, to avoid major increases in taxes.
+If we want to see more people adopting this newer technology, the price will have to come down to a point where it’s economically feasible for someone to purchase them.
+These price changes should ultimately be made at the manufacturing level, and not at the governmental level, to avoid major increases in taxes.